PrinciplesDotDev/principles/invisible-visible.md

 title = "Make the invisible, visible"
 +++

+Reveal what is hidden so it can be understood.

 Make things which are hidden from explanation or difficult to understand, be understood by illuminating and revealing the hidden forces that operate on a system.

 ## Why